hongshulin1990/AI-engineering-stage-paradigm/refactor.prompt.md

 ## Phase 2: Strategic Planning

+- Do a comprehensive analysis of the ${input:source} and project structure.
-Based on the initial analysis, I will create a detailed refactoring plan inside the session folder's `plan.md`:
+- Based on the analysis, I will create a detailed implementation plan inside the feature folder's `plan.md`:

 ```markdown
 # Refactoring Plan - [timestamp]